Matchbook-Rentals/matchbook-web-frontend/notes/to-do.md

 - [ ] Adults 1 minimum and defualt start
 - [ ] go through FIGMA text sizes and weights
 - [ ] Reset default text to 404040 instead of black
+- [ ] Number of properties to show on filters
+- [ ] Actually filter by properties
+- [ ] Matchmaker blocks and separation
+- [ ] Search page
+- [ ] Default tab matchmaker
+- [ ] Reset platform navbar to be narrow on trips page.
+- [ ] Delete green scrollbar
+- [ ] Seed db to 10000 listings

 ##02DEC24- [X] Credit Intelligence Filtering
 - [x] Maybes